Alex Smith, Executive Director

 Alex has served in many capacities at DeltaARTS including Executive Assistant, Crittenden Youth Theatre Coordinator, and Marketing Director.
 Alex is a former English, journalism, and drama teacher who earned her BA in Journalism from The University of Alabama and her MAT in Instructional & Curriculum Leadership from The University of Memphis.
 She is currently working on a Master’s Degree in Public Administration for Non-profit Management.
 She has been trained in both the Kennedy Center and Lincoln Center models of instruction as a teaching artist.
 She grew up in Marion/West Memphis and performed in Crittenden Youth Theatre.

 Raegan Cook, Finance & Administrative Director

 Raegan graduated from Christian Brothers University with a BA in Religion and Philosophy and went on to receive her MBA from University of Memphis.
-She formerly worked in development for the Memphis Theological Seminary and Ballet Memphis.
+She is currently working on a Master’s Degree in Accounting at Saint Mary’s University of Minnesota.
+She has previously worked in development for the Memphis Theological Seminary and Ballet Memphis.
 She spent her youth volunteering behind the scenes at Theatre Memphis and Harrell Theatre.
 She currently serves on the Alumni Board for CBU, as secretary, and on committees for the Community Foundation of Greater Memphis’s Give365 program, and fosters dogs through Alive Rescue Memphis.

 Gena Dorris, Development & Communications Director